statpascal/emul99/readme.txt

 given, the default file "ti99.cfg" is used.
 All options available are shown and described in "example.cfg".

-Currently it is not possible to change any part of configuration (e.g., disk images or cartridges) while the simulator is running.
+Currently it is not possible to change any part of the configuration (e.g., disk images or cartridges) while the simulator is running.
 This can be mitigated by running multiple instances with different configurations simultaneously on the same disk images (see below).

 ROM files